ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 The function *aStar* returns, given an optional heuristic, a search function that implements the *search* interface.

-It returns a list of nodes if a path between the start and the end is found, and undefined otherwise.
+The search function returns a list of nodes if a path between the start and the end is found, and undefined otherwise.

 ##Heuristic.ts
 Exports an interface to build heuristic functions.